elitedevsquad/devsquad-setup/README.md

 configuration to test the project on every pull request, also it has a configuration to push the code of the branches `master`, `develop`, and `release` to the customer's repository on every push to those branches.

-The configuration to push the code to the customer's repository is already done in bitbucket-pipelines.yml file, but to enable the this feature you must add these variables in `Bitbucket->Repository Settings->Repository Variables`:
+The configuration to push the code to the customer's repository is already done in bitbucket-pipelines.yml file, but to enable this feature you must add these variables in `Bitbucket -> Repository Settings -> Repository Variables`:

 `DELIVERY` use with `true` of `false` values to enable/disable continuous delivery.

 `CUSTOMER_REPOSITORY_MANAGER` with `bitbucket` or `github`.

 `CUSTOMER_ORGANIZATION` with the customer's organization name.

 `CUSTOMER_REPOSITORY` with the customer's repository name.

-**ATTENTION: The instructions below should be followed only once you have the necessary information to uncomment the lines and replace the keys.**
+**ATTENTION: The instructions above should be followed only once you have the necessary information to uncomment the lines and replace the keys.**

 ### If this project uses Vapor